mikecreighton/vuejs-fastapi-ts-project-template/README.md

 # Vue.js FastAPI TypeScript Project Template

-This is a simple project template for a Vue.js and FastAPI project, set up to be a monorepo.
+This is a simple project template for a Vue.js (TypeScript) and FastAPI project, set up to be a monorepo.
 It is intended for fast prototyping of web apps that use LLMs.

 > [!IMPORTANT]
 > This project is opinionated and uses OpenRouter's API instead of OpenAI's.
 However, because the OpenRouter API is compatible with the OpenAI API, we're able to use the OpenAI Python SDK with it.